Bismuth(III) oxide

-Bismuth(III) oxide is perhaps the most industrially important compound of bismuth.
-It is also a common starting point for bismuth chemistry.
-It is found naturally as the mineral bismite (monoclinic) and sphaerobismoite (tetragonal, much more rare), but it is usually obtained as a by-product of the smelting of copper and lead ores.
+Bismuth(III) oxide is a compound of bismuth, with the chemical formula Bi2O3.
+It is found naturally as the mineral bismite (monoclinic) and sphaerobismoite (tetragonal, much more rare), but is usually obtained as a by-product of the smelting of copper and lead ores.
 Dibismuth trioxide is commonly used to produce the "Dragon's eggs" effect in fireworks, as a replacement of red lead.